bids-apps/MRtrix3_connectome/README.md

 + **--output_verbosity**<br>The verbosity of script output (number from 1 to 3); higher values result in more generated data being included in the output directory

 + **--parcellation**<br>The choice of connectome parcellation scheme (compulsory for participant-level analysis).
-Options are: aal,aal2,craddock200,craddock400,desikan,destrieux,hcpmmp1,perry512
+Options are: aal, aal2, craddock200, craddock400, desikan, destrieux, hcpmmp1, none, perry512

-+ **--preprocessed**<br>Indicate that the subject DWI data have been preprocessed, and hence initial image processing steps will be skipped (also useful for testing)
++ **--preprocessed**<br>Indicate that the subject DWI data have been preprocessed, and hence initial image processing steps will be skipped

 + **--streamlines**<br>The number of streamlines to generate for each subject

-+ **--template_reg**<br>The choice of registration software for mapping subject to template space.
++ **--template_reg software**<br>The choice of registration software for mapping subject to template space.
 Options are: ants, fsl

 #### Options specific to the batch processing of subject data